 1. Get a turquoise table

 Any picnic table will do.
 My original table came from Lowe’s and I painted it Nifty Turquoise by Sherwin-Williams.
-Now, we’ve partnered with Tuesday Morning stores, and you can pick up a table painted and ready to go.
-In Austin, we’ve partnered with ReWork Project, a local nonprofit serving men and women struggling with homelessness.
+In Austin and surrounding area, we’ve partnered with ReWork Project, a local nonprofit serving men and women transitioning out of homelessness.
 Our friends at ReWork build amazing handmade Turquoise Tables.

 2. Put it in your front yard